vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 Data science - Statistics and linear algebra concealed behind a veil of marketing and ignorance.

 Devops - A portmanteau of Development and Operations.
-In other words, the practice of writing software and publishing it for use.
-Devops has recently gained momentum, in large part because it eliminates all accountability on part of the developer by removing all non-developers from the software publishing process.
+In other words, the combined practice of writing software and publishing it.
+Devops has recently gained momentum, in large part because it enables developers to evade accountability by removing all non-developers from the software publishing process.

 Docker - An abstraction for Linux system administration and networking.
-Allows entry-level developers to apply for six-figure salaries by publishing a Dockerfile to Github.
+Allows entry-level developers to apply for six-figure devops salaries by publishing a Dockerfile to Github.

 ## E ##